 How to counter the physical and neurological changes that can cause speech and singing, to noticeably slow down.

 How food choices affect women and their voices.

 Why many doctors ignore the most noticeable symptom of menopause, a hoarse voice.

 Why aging and menopause affect the voice differently and what it means for women.

 The mind-body connection methods to keep the voice strong.

 While the threat of COVID-19 had forced choral groups to stop gathering and professional singers to stop live performances, it allowed access to new virtual connections across the globe.
 The international reach of the Celebrate Singing brand is one woman's work to bring hope, community and strength to women in ways never before seen; to keep their voices strong.
 Further information is found at http://celebratesinging.live, firstname.lastname@example.org .

-Commemorate attending the inaugural Celebrate Singing events for years to come!
+Commemorate attending Celebrate Singing events for years to come!
 Order your own Celebrate Singing merchandise through our CafePress store.
 You'll find everything from mugs in a variety of colors, to notebooks, bags and t-shirts.

 Celebrate Singing™ for Women in Midlife & Beyond